lethain/extraction/README.txt

 it is a tool to use on data which has always been retrieved or crawled by a different tool.

-Developed against Python 2.7, but should work with Python 2.5+ if you install the importlib requirement.
+Developed against Python 2.7, but should also work with Python 2.6+ if you install the importlib requirement.